dgoldhar/ELK/Getting Started.md

 # empow logstash classification plugin & ELK module
-The Elasticsearch stack allows you to ingest log data from many sources, parse and manipulate it, store it in, analyze it, and visualize it.
+The ELK stack allows you to ingest log data from many sources, parse and manipulate it, store it in, analyze it, and visualize it.
 The stack consists of three components, Logstash, for data ingestion and manipulation, Elasticsearch, for storage and analysis of data,and Kibana, to visualize your data.

-The empow classification plugin extends the functionality of logstash by classifying your log data, using the empow classification center, for attack intent and stage.
+The empow classification plugin extends the functionality of logstash by classifying your log data, using the empow classification center, for attack intent and attack stage.

 The empow module has preconfigured configurations for the entire ELK stack, that you can use 'out-of-the-box' to ingest, store, and visualize log data from your network devices.